randomstring/WeasleyClock/BuildLog.md

 virtually all could not be shipped.
 Finding the perfect clock in Florida available for pick up only wasn't an option.

-Fate had me returning to Langley two months later and I went straight to the thrift shop.
+Fate had me returning to Langley three months later and I went straight to the thrift shop.
 The clock was still there, and the price had come down $85.
 A few quick measurements later and I was positive I had a good fit.